Mohammed bin Zayed exchanges congratulations on Eid Al Fitr with the Emir of Kuwait and his Crown Prince

-His Highness conveyed to the Emir of Kuwait and his Crown Prince – during two phone calls – the congratulations of His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the State, on this occasion, expressing his best wishes for good health and happiness and for the State of Kuwait and its brotherly people for good, progress and prosperity.
+His Highness conveyed to the Emir of Kuwait and his Crown Prince, during two phone calls, the congratulations of His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the State, “may God protect him” on this occasion, expressing his best wishes for good health and happiness and for the State of Kuwait and its brotherly people for good, progress and prosperity.

 #Mohammed #bin #Zayed #exchanges #congratulations #Eid #Fitr #Emir #Kuwait #Crown #Prince